 Will I be able to get a refund if the tour is running but I cannot travel from my local area because of Covid-19 restrictions?

 If a tour is running but you are prevented from joining it due to any particular localised circumstances, such as flight cancellation, an adverse weather event, ill health, or indeed Covid-19 local travel restrictions, you would be due a refund of your tour costs in line with our standard Terms & Conditions.
-So, if you cancelled more than 90 days before the tour, you would forego your 10% deposit but be refunded everything else.
-Between 89-45 days, loss of 50%, and 44 days and less before departure – 100% cancellation penalty.
+So, if you cancelled more than 120 days before the tour, you would forego your deposit but be refunded everything else.
+Between 119-60 days, loss of 50% of your tour cost, and 59 days and less before departure – 100% cancellation penalty.
 We regret that if the tour is running we are liable for payments in advance to our suppliers (eg hotels, flower show tickets etc.) which we cannot recover if a client cancels due to their personal circumstances.
-If we are able to re-sell your place, we would be happy to refund you.

 What happens if I have to cancel?

 If a tour is running but you have to cancel, through illness or any other reason including Covid-19 local travel restrictions, you would be due a refund of your tour costs in line with our standard Terms & Conditions.
-So, if you cancelled more than 90 days before the tour, you would forego your 10% deposit but be refunded everything else.
-Between 89-45 days, loss of 50%, and 44 days and less before departure – 100% cancellation penalty.
+So, if you cancelled more than 120 days before the tour, you would forego your deposit but be refunded everything else.
+Between 119-60 days, loss of 50% of your tour cost, and 59 days and less before departure – 100% cancellation penalty.
 We regret that if the tour is running we are liable for payments in advance to our suppliers (eg hotels, flower show tickets etc.) which we cannot recover if a client cancels due to their personal circumstances.
 If we are able to re-sell your place, we would be happy to refund you.
 We strongly recommend that you take out cancellation insurance as part of your travel insurance policy when booking your tour.

 Do I need to take out travel insurance for my trip?

 It is a condition of booking that you and all members of your party take out comprehensive travel insurance before you travel on your Sisley Garden Tour and that it is adequate for your needs.
 Your insurance must include cover for medical and repatriation expenses, personal injury, and personal liability.
-We strongly recommend you also obtain cover on booking for loss of baggage, money, and valuables; delay or curtailment; missed departure; cancellation expenses and legal expenses.
+We strongly recommend you also obtain cover at the time of booking, for loss of baggage, money, and valuables; delay or curtailment; missed departure; cancellation expenses and legal expenses.
 You will be asked to provide your travel insurer name, contact number and policy number before you join our tour.